rabix/rabix/README.md

 [Common Workflow Language](https://github.com/common-workflow-language/common-workflow-language)
 project.

-If you are interested in contributing to rabix, feel free to submit issues and pull requests, just pay attention to "devel" branch as it's the place where feature branches get merged.
+If you are interested in contributing to rabix, feel free to submit issues and pull requests.
+If you are contributing code, pay attention to "devel" branch as it's the place where feature branches get merged.
 We will merge thing to master branch periodically in sync with releases on PyPI.